LINGUISTICS 101—LANGUAGE DIVERSITY IN THE US (SS)

 Fall.
 Credit, three hours.
-An historical examination of the various languages and dialects used in American society and the development of an American identity through language use and language policy.
+An examination of the various languages and dialects used in American society and the impact that race, ethnicity, and other social variables play on that diversity.

 Spring.
 Credit, four hours.
-This course introduces students to the foundations of linguistics, including syntax, phonology, morphology, orthography, language acquisition, language processing, neurolinguistics, and sociolinguistics.
+This course introduces students to the foundations of linguistics, including syntax, phonology, morphology, and semantics.
+Additional topics may include orthography, language acquisition, language processing, neurolinguistics, and sociolinguistics.

 On Demand.
 Credit, three hours.
 Prerequisite: LING 201 or ANT 203 or equivalent transfer credit.
 This course investigates word formation (morphology) and sentence structure (syntax) in the world’s languages.